Guidelines for the Preparation and Evaluation of Tenure and Promotion Dossiers (Started in Fall 2020)1

 Prof. Candidate is being considered for tenure and promotion to the rank of Associate Professor in the Department of Chemistry in the Dyson College of Arts and Sciences at Pace University.
 We would be particularly grateful for your comments on the depth and significance of Prof. Candidate’s work and its impact in your field.

-The Pace University Tenure and Promotion Guidelines require that evaluations come from individuals with no close connections to the candidate (i.e., in the last 5 years - former or current mentors, students, co-authors, research partners, current or previous employees of Pace.
+The Pace Tenure and Promotion Guidelines require that evaluations come from individuals with no close connections to the candidate (i.e., former or current mentors, students, co-authors, research partners).
 Therefore, if such a conflict exists, please let us know as soon as possible that you will not be able to serve as a reviewer in this case.
-Also, please include a copy of your curriculum vitae to provide reviewers at all campus levels with a context for your comments.
-Please also describe your previous professional connections or collaboration with the candidate, if any.
+Also, please include a copy of your curriculum vitae or a brief biography to provide reviewers at all campus levels with a context for your comments.
+Please also describe your previous professional connections or collaboration with the candidate.

 1The first application of this policy to the tenure and promotion process will occur in Fall 2020.
 However, certain actions, (examples include the 3rd year review of the applicants, and the collection of possible reviewer names), will need to commence earlier.